Can you play older Pokemon games on the Nintendo Switch?

 The older Pokemon games provide fans with a nostalgia that has withstood the test of time.
+They are still enjoyed by a variety of gamers on different platforms.

 Can you play older Pokemon games on Nintendo Switch?

-Pokemon fans have been fighting for this capability since the Nintendo Switch was released.
+Pokemon fans have been fighting for this capability since the Nintendo Switch was first released.
 The Virtual Console has been a haven for fans of the older Pokemon games.
 The 3DS version allowed players to jump into the classics and play them as if it was a Game Boy at their fingertips.

 New spin-off games, such as New Pokemon Snap and Pokemon Legends Arceus, are on the horizon too.
-They are sure to bring many fresh and exciting adventures, but nothing can top the experience, the sounds, and the joy, of the older Pokemon games.
+They are expected to bring many fresh and exciting adventures, but nothing can top the experience, the sounds, and the joy, of the older Pokemon games.

 There have been countless rumors of an upgraded Nintendo Switch console being made.
 That has also delivered countless rumors of a new Virtual Console being released to appease users who may not purchase the new Switch right away.